 I sleep with a silk cap on the same day.
 Hair feels sleek, glossy, and bouncy, and the individual strands feel stronger.
 It is soft and not tangly at all.

-You might also like reading: 10 Excellent Ideas to Hide Gray Hair Demarcation Line
+You might also like reading: Amazing Before and After Gray Hair Pictures

 Cutting down heat tools on hair or just avoiding them will help control damage and hair frizz.